MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/scaler.md

 <br />
 ##HPC and Distributed Computing Functions
->Not all of these functions will work if you switch your compute context to Hadoop, Teradata, or SQL Server.

 These functions and many more can be used for high performance computing and distributed computing.
 Learn more about the entire set of functions in the [Distributed Computing guide](../scaler-distributed-computing.md).